the-technat/banana/docs/02_cluster_init.md

 Just join with the command the init prints to stdout, no special config required

+## Graceful node shutdown

+See this [guide](https://kubernetes.io/docs/concepts/architecture/nodes/#graceful-node-shutdown) for more details, the fields are already present in `/var/lib/kubelet/config.yaml` so just change this.

 ## CNI Installation

 For now, just install cilium with default values.
 We're configuring the features we want to have later on: